 Many top brands use the Net Promoter Score (NPS) system to ask users how likely they are to recommend their product or service on a scale, usually from 1 to 10.
 Usually, you can follow up with a quick question asking customers why they would give that rating.
 By combining a quantitative NPS rating with qualitative feedback, product teams can quickly evaluate successes and pain points.

 With Appcues, we use NPS to glean insights from our users with an easy 1-question survey.
 Experimenting with where, when, how, and who we prompt for feedback has helped us increase response rates and get a steady stream of input from our users.
 We go above and beyond with our NPS data, using it to align our product development teams.
 We also automate customer interactions thanks to integrations with services like HubSpot.
-All in all, NPS helps us keep a finger on the pulse of our customer satisfaction—figuring out what works and what could use some work.
+All in all, NPS helps us keep a finger on the pulse of our customer satisfaction—figuring out what works and what could be improved.

 9. Thank customers for their business